Applications for the 2017 Fund for Latino Scholarship have closed.

 - support the teaching, research and publishing activities of junior-level, tenure track Latino/a political science faculty; and

-2016 Fund for Latino Scholarship Recipients
+See 2016 Fund for Latino Scholarship Award Recipients below.

 - David Cortez, Cornell University